 1. Include your link and/or QR code in all communications.

 Making phone calls?
 Offer to send donors your collection’s URL via text message as soon as you end the call.
 Sending letters?
 Put your collection’s unique QR code under your signature, and all people have to do is point their phone’s camera at it to get to your donation page.

-2. Offer “Any Amount” donations instead of exact amounts.
+2. Offer “Any Amount” or recurring donations.

 3. Consider wording carefully.

 Our collection data also shows us the power of wording.
 Take a look at the average amount received PER PERSON when the following words and phrases were used in the Collection Details (the first step in setting up your collection).

 4. Use our reporting center to build your list.

 Your reporting dashboard keeps record of your group’s entire Cheddar Up history.
 Filter through your past collections, and add those payers to your reachout list.
 If they supported your organization once, they may be willing to do so again.
 With a Pro plan, you can also set up a visitor’s report that logs everyone who has viewed your collection — add them to the list too!

 Fundraising is about connections — to your cause, and to your community.
 Before you begin, know why your cause matters, know who to ask, know what to say.
 Make the process fun and manageable, and enhance it with Cheddar Up’s savvy features.